Clinical Study: Massage on Lower Back Pain

 Massage for Sports Performance and Recovery

-Conclusions—These findings provide some support for the psychological benefits of massage, but raise questions about the benefit of massage for physiological restoration and repeated sports performance.
+These findings provide some support for the psychological benefits of massage.Read the Article

-Sleep Disturbance and Lower Back Pain Reduced following Massage
+Sleep Disturbance & Lower Back Pain Reduced After Massage

 Massage for Relief of Pregnancy Pain and Insomnia